SteeleRobert/ScrapingCode/README.md

 first pip install scrapy

-then in your text editor of choise open reviews_scraper\reviews_scraper\spiders\review_spider.py change partician = whatever number I give you
+then in your text editor of choise open reviews_scraper\reviews_scraper\spiders\review_spider.py

+change partician = whatever numbers I give you

 then go back to the directory review_scraper (keep in mind this is not the same as review_scraper/review_scraper)